SwamiKannan/Creating-Llamaindex-EmbeddingQAFinetuneDataset-compatible-files/README.md

 </p>

 ## Introduction
 An important lever to improve RAG performance is to finetune the embeddings model itself.

-The embeddings model is used to tokenize and "embed" the input text into the vecctorstore.
+The embeddings model is used to tokenize and "embed" the input text into the vectorstore.
 Hence, the better your embeddings model aligns to the data and terminology of your domain, the better the RAG will be in extracting the correct documents to be passed to your LLM model.

-LlamaIndex provides a robust library called llama_index.finetuning to accomplish this.For this library to work, we have to instantiate a EmbeddingQAFinetuneDataset object from our data.
+LlamaIndex provides a robust library called <b>llama_index.finetuning</b> to accomplish this.
+To use this library, we have to instantiate a EmbeddingQAFinetuneDataset object from our data.
 One way to instantiate this object is using a JSON file in a specific format.

 The data in the JSON file is typically a question-answer dataset or a question-reference dataset (where the answer is not explicitly provided but the reference data in which the answer resides is provided.
 This is an even more powerful paradigm for RAG models since it is the basis on which they work).
 All guides (including the llamaindex documentation) create this data (question - reference sets from a link or html content using generate_qa_embedding_pairs() i.e. the input is a text file of all the relevant content and the LLM itself creates question-reference datasets.
 However, <b>this is not suitable for a couple of reasons:</b>
 <ol>